 Put-in-Bay attracts more than 750,000 visitors each year who come to learn about the island’s history and its impact on our entire country and that of Canada.

 The National Park Service took over management of Perry’s Victory and International Peace Memorial in 1936.
-The 352-foot Doric column dominates Put in Bay’s downtown harbor and is a symbol of nearly 200 years of peace between the United States, Great Britain and Canada.
+The 352-foot Doric column dominates Put in Bay’s downtown harbor and is a symbol of over 200 years of peace between the United States, Great Britain and Canada.
 Put-in-Bay and Amherstburg, ON, once strategic sites on opposite sides in the War of 1812, are now Sister Cities.

-Put in Bay also has a variety of activities for folks who enjoy more physical pursuits on vacation.
+Put-in-Bay also has a variety of activities for folks who enjoy more physical pursuits on vacation.
 Kayak along South Bass Island’s rocky shoreline, explore the bay on jet skis, and get a bird-s-eye view of Put-in-Bay’s beautiful downtown harbor para-sailing.
 You can also spend part of your day biking, hiking, fishing, sailing, boating, golfing and even doing a little “rock climbing”.